LibraryofVA/plugin-Export/README.md

 Summary
 -------

-This plugin allows administrators the ability to download a ZIP archive containing a single PDF for each file within a collection that contains transcription text.
-To be clear the PDF files are created from single file level transcription data; it does not merge all pages of an item’s transcription into one pdf.
-This plugin was designed specifically for use by the Library of Virginia to extract transcription data for each file as a PDF to be imported into a digital asset management system adding full text search capability.
+This plugin allows administrators the ability to download a ZIP archives containing either a single PDF for each item or each file that contains transcription text within a collection.
+This plugin was designed specifically for use by the Library of Virginia to extract transcription data to then be imported into a digital asset management system adding full text search capability.

 The free PHP library FPDF available from http://www.fpdf.org/ makes the PDF creation that takes place within this plugin possible.